 The backup retention defines how many backup generations are retained until the oldest backup is automatically deleted to save storage space.

-For each existing project of the user, a new folder is created.
-The folder is named after the project ID, as the name of the project itself could change over time.
+For each existing project of the user a new folder is created.
+The folder is named after the project ID, because the name of the project itself could change over time.

-NOTE: A backup is only created when a project has changed.
+NOTE: A backup is only created if a project has changed.

 To stop the backup process, log out of DEON or right-click on the DEON tray icon and select 'Exit'.